bmagalhaes/ECO395M-Final-Project/Final_rmd.md

 ### Differences-in-Differences

-In order to have a baseline model which preserve the same parameters that were included in Cunningham’s analysis, the Diff-in-Diff model is:
+In order to have a baseline model which preserve the same parameters that were included in Cunningham's analysis, the Diff-in-Diff model is:

     # bmprison ~ alcohol + aidscapita + income + ur + poverty + black + perc1519 + year + state + year_after1993*state_texas